A Loan Agreement is a legally binding document that parties use when one lends money to the other.

 A Loan Agreement can either be secured or unsecured:

-Secured: A secured loan is issued and supported with collateral to be used in the event that the borrower can no longer make payments.
+Secured: A secured loan is one that is issued and supported with collateral to be used in the event that the borrower can no longer make payments.
 Collateral is usually a physical asset that can be seized and/or sold off by the lender to pay the remaining balance of the loan, such as a car, a house, stocks, or bonds.

 If there isn't a collateral clause in the contract, the lender would have to go to court to seize any of the borrower's assets.
 With a clause in place, the lender may still have to go to court to seize on the collateral, but the process tends to run smoother.